mickfuzz/phd4/_posts/thesis_chapters/2023-2-7-Discussion.md

 Some of the following sections discuss design factors and participant responses which fit this category of informal creative practices. player types

+#### Example: Fluidity of design practice

+Another example shows an evolving fluidity in response.
+Ch incorporates a boost to player health after a level after being given feedback during playtesting.

+Other participants also demonstrate fluidity of response although to a less sophisticated degree.
+The process of altering design especially suits a fluid response as makers build their design skills by rapidly altering

+This is participatory appropriation in that it is a new GDP that stems from original thinking on the part of the participant.